United Church of Christ in Japan

 The United Church of Christ in Japan (UCCJ; 日本基督教団 Nihon Kirisuto Kyōdan, or Kyōdan for short) is the largest Protestant denomination in Japan.
-It is a union of thirty-three diverse Protestant denominations forcibly merged by the Japanese wartime government on June 24, 1941.
+It is a union of thirty-three diverse Protestant denominations forcibly merged by the Japanese wartime government on 24 June 1941.
 The UCCJ, which is a Japanese Independent Church, is a member of the World Council of Churches (WCC).

-Currently, the church has some about 200,000 members and 1,725 congregations served by 2,189 pastors.
+Currently, the church has around 195,851 members in 1,725 congregations served by 2,189 pastors.

 History

 Second World War

 Upon promulgation of the Religious Organizations Law that forced the merger of all the Protestant churches in Japan to unite, a declaration of church unity was made at a mass meeting of Christians from all parts of Japan on 17 October 1940.
 The Kyōdan was established at a Founding General Assembly held at the Fujimicho Church (founded by Uemura Masahisa) on 24–25 June 1941.